nakranimohit0/azure-docs/articles/virtual-desktop/virtual-desktop-fall-2019/set-up-scaling-script.md

 ## Create an Azure Automation account

 First, you'll need an Azure Automation account to run the PowerShell runbook.
+Below procedure is valid even if you have an existing Azure Automation account which you would like to use to setup the powershell runbook.
 Here's how to set up your account:

 1. Open Windows PowerShell.